 In 2003 I got my first Labrador bitch, Chasers Jolie Fleur, who we sadly lost in August 2016 a week after her 13th birthday.
 Fleur was a stunning bitch but never enjoyed the show ring, even going as far as to fake a limp to avoid having to go in the ring but be miraculously cured by the time we got to the river on the way home!
 My second Labrador bitch and first ever champion, Dharma, NZ CH Roughfield Caramello Spicza (IMP NZ), we lost in March 2018 at almost 14 years old.

-The prefix RIVERLEA was first registered in NZ in 2004 and I bred three Labrador litters in NZ before emmigrating to Australia in 2008 with five dogs, four Labradors and a Smooth Fox Terrier, Roxy, Pirfic Sugar Baby (IMP NZ).
-My NZ prefix was unable to be registered in Australia so we now have the prefix RIVERLANDS.
+The prefix RIVERLEA was first registered in NZ in 2004 and I bred three Labrador litters in NZ before emmigrating to Australia in 2008 with five dogs, four Labradors and a Smooth Fox Terrier called Roxy - Pirfic Sugar Baby (IMP NZ).
+My NZ prefix was unable to be registered in Australia so I now have the prefix RIVERLANDS.

-I have bred, exhibited and titled Labrador Retrievers, Chesapeake Bay Retrievers, Flat coated Retrievers, Smooth Fox Terriers and Jack Russell Terriers and have imported several dogs from USA, Europe (Denmark, Poland and Finland) and New Zealand.
+Over the last twenty years I have bred and exhibited Labrador Retrievers, Chesapeake Bay Retrievers, Curly Coated Retrievers, Flat coated Retrievers, German Shepherd Dogs, Smooth Fox Terriers and Jack Russell Terriers and have imported several dogs from USA, Europe (Denmark, Poland, Finland and Italy) and New Zealand.

 I am very excited about our future in Jack Russell Terriers who hold a very special place in my heart.
-We imported another two dogs from Europe in 2018 and have welcomed our first ever black and white puppies!
-We have imported semen from Italy, Russia and USA and can`t wait to see some frozen semen babies in 2019!
+After numerous imports from New Zealand we imported two dogs from Europe in 2018 and welcomed our first ever black and white puppies!
+We imported another two dogs from Europe in 2021.
+We have imported semen from Italy, Russia, France and the USA and have welcomed our first frozen semen babies in 2022!
+We welcomed another import from Europe late in 2022 and are expecting more frozen semen babies in early 2023.

 Dr Rolf Sokolinski

 I grew up in a family of horticulturalists and fruit growers in former East Germany 100 km west of Berlin.
 After studying Veterinary Science, animal science and genetics I immigrated to Australia in 1993.
-Since then I am involved developing and maintaining genetic programs mainly in pig production.
-Today I am running a genetic program that provides the genetic material for 50 percent of the Australian pork production.
-I have been involved in several research projects and publications over the years.
+Since then I have been involved in biodynamic farming and developing and maintaining genetic programs.
+I am now retired.

 The rest of the family...